-The Group may hold derivative financial instruments to hedge its foreign currency and interest rate risk exposures.
+The Group may hold derivative financial instruments to hedge its exposure to foreign currency risk, interest rate risk and market risks such as electricity prices.
 Embedded derivatives are separated from the host contract and accounted for separately if certain criteria are met.